 Smelling Salt Side Effects, Safety & How to Use Smelling Salts

-How Smelling Salts Work Inside the Body
+How This Work Inside the Body

-When you inhale smelling salts, the ammonia irritates the nasal passages and airway.
+When you inhale it, the ammonia irritates the nasal passages and airway.
 This irritation causes a reflex that makes you inhale deeply, increasing oxygen intake and stimulating the nervous system.
 As a result, blood flow to the brain increases, which can help revive someone who has fainted or boost alertness before physical effort.

-Smelling salts contain ammonium compounds, often a mixture of ammonium carbonate and perfume, which produce the strong odour responsible for the reaction.
+This contain ammonium compounds, often a mixture of ammonium carbonate and perfume, which produce the strong odour responsible for the reaction.

-How Smelling Salts Work During Inhalation
+How Stimulating Inhalants Work During Inhalation

 This response can: